What is involved in administering an estate and how long will it take?

 If you only require us to obtain a grant of representation then this can usually be done for a fixed fee.
 If an abbreviated inheritance tax account can be submitted as part of the application for the grant then our fee will be £950.00 plus VAT.
 However, if a full inheritance tax account needs to be submitted then the work will normally be charged out on a time recorded basis and we would expect our fee to be between £1,500.00 and £2,000.00 plus VAT.
 Whether an abbreviated account or a full account is required essentially depends on the value and complexity of the estate being administered.

 Who will carry out the work and how much do they charge?

 The work that you instruct us to do will be carried out by an appropriately qualified member of the wills and probate team.
 Details of the members of the team can be found in the Our People section of this website.
 The hourly rate charged by each member of the team varies depending on their level of experience, the complexity of the matter being handled by them and other relevant factors such as the timescale in which the work must be completed.
 The hourly rates currently charged by the team range from £200.00 to £350.00 plus VAT and are reviewed on an annual basis.

 Will there be anything else to pay in addition to our fee?

 We will often have to pay out expenses for goods or services provided by third parties to our clients.
 These are called “disbursements”.

 Additional disbursements may be payable if we are instructed to deal with the administration of the entire estate.
-These are likely to be the cost of placing statutory advertisements in both a local newspaper and the London Gazette (a total of between about £250.00 and £350.00) and a bankruptcy search in relation to each of the beneficiaries (£1.00 each).
+There is likely to be the cost of placing statutory advertisements in both a local newspaper and the London Gazette (a total of between about £250.00 and £350.00) and a bankruptcy search in relation to each of the beneficiaries (£2.00 each).